-&lt;sup>9 FY21 was the Award Year for the FY21 STI Plan.
-The number of share rights granted was calculated using the value of the award divided by the VWAP for the 5 days up to and including 30 June 2021.
+FY21 was the Award Year for the FY21 STI Plan.
+The number of share rights granted was calculated using the value of the award divided by the Share price on 1 July 2020.
 The value reflected in the table above is the quantity of shares calculated via this method, multiplied by the share price on the 1 July 2021 as required by Australian Accounting Standards.
 The share rights vest equally in August 2022 (FY23) and August 2023 (FY24).

-&lt;sup>10 Value per share right granted at grant refers to share price used for expense purposes under AASB 2 Share Based Payments, being the date when the entity and the counterparty has a mutual understanding to the terms and conditions of the arrangement.
+Value per share right granted at grant refers to share price used for expense purposes under AASB 2 Share Based Payments, being the date when the entity and the counterparty has a mutual understanding to the terms and conditions of the arrangement.
 For the LTI and STI plans this is the first day of the financial year.